Ben Bernanke: Personal life

-Bernanke met his wife, Anna, a schoolteacher, on a blind date.
+Bernanke met his wife, Anna, a schoolteacher, on a blind date and they married on May 29, 1978.
 The Bernankes have two children, Joel and Alyssa.
 He is an ardent fan of the Washington Nationals baseball team, and frequently attends games at Nationals Park.

 When Bernanke left Stanford to accept a position at Princeton, he and his family moved to Montgomery Township, New Jersey, in 1985, where Bernanke's children attended the local public schools.
 Bernanke served for six years as a member of the board of education of the Montgomery Township School District.

 In 2009, The Wall Street Journal reported that Bernanke was a victim of identity theft, a spreading crime the Federal Reserve has for years issued warnings about.